Should I leave my funeral wishes in a will?

 Are funeral wishes in a will legally binding?

 In short, no. Under current law, funeral wishes in a will are not legally binding.
-The executors appointed in a will have ownership of the body and are technically considered the decision makers with regards to funeral arrangements.
+The executors appointed in a will have ownership of the body and are technically considered the decision-makers with regards to funeral arrangements.
+However, in practice, it will be your family members, or those closest to you, who are not necessarily appointed as executor in the will, who will make your funeral arrangements.

-Therefore, leaving final wishes or funeral requests in your will isn’t the best option.
-So what are the alternatives?
+Therefore, leaving final wishes or funeral requests solely in your will isn’t the best option.
+So, what are the alternatives for sharing your funeral wishes?

 Get a funeral plan

-The other benefit to having a funeral plan is the ability to pay for the funeral either upfront, or over time in instalments.
-This means your family won’t be facing a bill when the time comes, plus where you have taken the time to plan your own funeral, there is more chance your wishes will be followed.
+Taking out a funeral plan gives you the ability to pay for the funeral either upfront or over time in instalments.
+This means your family won’t be facing a bill when the time comes.
+Learn more about the benefits of a funeral plan.

 If you’d like the peace of mind of knowing that everything is arranged and paid for before the time comes, then talk to us about arranging a prepaid funeral plan.
 Our team will take you through all of the options and explain exactly how funeral plans work, as well as making all costs and possibilities fully clear.
-Our direct cremation funeral plans start from £1,495.
+Our direct cremation funeral plans start from just £1,495, which options available to pay in instalments across a duration of up to 10 years.

-Possibly the easiest option is to write your wishes down, with our free share your wishes form.
+Possibly the best and easiest option is to write down a list of specific instructions that is separate from your will, with our free share your wishes form.
 You may also choose to do this after you have had an initial conversation with your family.

 Whether it’s a few basic instructions such as the music you’d like to be played or the people you’d like to do a reading, or a list with all the finer details, writing it down may be the best way of conveying exactly what you want to happen.
 The benefit of having everything written down is that nothing can be forgotten either.